broadinstitute/adapt/README.md

 (Default: 1.0.)
 * `--cover-by-year-decay YEAR_TSV MIN_YEAR_WITH_COVG DECAY`: Group input sequences by year and set a separate desired COVER_FRAC for each year.
 See `design.py [SEARCH-TYPE] [INPUT-TYPE] --help` for details on this argument.
+Note that when INPUT-TYPE is `auto-from-{file,args}`, this argument does not accept YEAR_TSV.
 * `--id-m ID_M` / `--id-frac ID_FRAC`: Design guides to perform differential identification where these parameters determine specificity.
 Allow for up to ID_M mismatches when determining whether a guide hits a sequence in a taxon other than the one for which it is being designed, and decide that a guide hits a taxon if it hits at least ID_FRAC of the sequences in that taxon.
 CATCH-dx does not output guides that hit group/taxons other than the one for which they are being designed.